 Belkaglazer Researcher is a freeware soft that allows you to do some studies of the FX market.
 This tool may give you ideas for creating your own trading strategy.

-First you will need to load a historical data.
+First, you need to load historical data.
 The application requires MT4 data of M1 timeframe:

 The data loading might take a few minutes.
 The ‘Researcher’ automatically calculates the most popular timeframes (M1, M5, M10, M15, M30, H1, H2, H4, D1) from 1-minute data.
 The ‘Research (F5)‘ button will become active once the data file is loaded.